despresc/scriba-legacy/README.md

   `Markup` parsers into the elements themselves, perhaps adding an `Element/Common` module.

+- Reduce the number of `getSourcePos` invocations in `Source/Parse`.
+Some parsers (like the `InlineWhite` parsers) can be consolidated, and single calls can be made before attempting to parse individual nodes.

 - Clarify whitespace policy.
 Right now none of the `Element` parsers allow whitespace around elements when recognizing them.
 This is fine when the output comes from a parsed scriba document, but maybe we